huznot/Let-There-Be-Light/README.md

 ## Download and play

-1. Download the Windows build from [Releases](https://github.com/huznot/Let-There-Be-Light/releases/latest)
+1. Download `LetThereBeLight-Windows.zip` from [Releases](https://github.com/huznot/Let-There-Be-Light/releases/latest)
 2. Unzip it
-3. Run `fp game test.exe`
+3. Open the `Let There Be Light` folder and run `fp game test.exe`

 ## Run from source